elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

   - 20% of all volume is diverted away from exchanges, so the exchanges lose out
   - People who put limit orders into exchange are providing liquidity also lose out since they don't get it
   - Institutional investors are pissed because the market markers have costs to set the spread so that the costs are covered plus profit.
+- Retail brokerages will send all flow, not just a subsect of the flow
+- So something like Citadel has to accept flow from GME
+- PFOF is 1% of spread whereas price improvement is 27%

 ### Institutional Investors

 - Argue that without PFOF, there is lower liquidity costs for everyone since market maker costs are lower

+### Brokerages

+- Most brokers only have a channel to a wholesaler
+- At the end of the day, the broker evaluates (price improvement) the wholesaler to continue sending the flow
+- Incentive to go with the highest PFOF payer
+- Higher the PFOF, the worse the price improvement
+- There's a rule that all wholesalers that a brokerage is dealing with, are charged the same amount which eliminates the conflict of interest
+- Brokerages like Fidelity and Vanguard don't accept PFOF but still send it to wholesalers because there's price improvement for clients
+- Why doesn't brokerages like TD Ameritrade and Charles Schwab do their own wholesaling?
+- They realized they don't have the expertise as Virtu and Citadel do (no proprietary tech)
+- 0 commission
+  - No PFOF, no 0 commissions
+  - RobinHood and few other startup brokerages lowered commissions until it got to $0
+  - RobinHood finances $0 commissions via PFOF
+  - Brokerages can finance it through other business divisions and margin interest

+### Wholesaler

+- They don't have to run the flow against their balance, they can forward it to the exchange
+- Very high fixed costs, so Citadel and Virtu have the lowest per order cost
+- There's a transfer of the savings of the economies of scale to retailers due to brokerages evaluating the performance of each wholesaler
+- Brokerages are very big players (TD Ameritrade is the biggest)
+- Citadel is vertically integrated and technologically advanced with billions invested to be the highest efficiency, and it has diversification
+- Proponents of PFOF: 27-28% price improvement over the spread
+- People against PFOF: Benchmark of using the spread is flawed in the first place
+  - Exchanges are deprived of ability to interact with retail flow
+  - Therefore, the spread is a flawed benchmark
+  - Argument is wrong because there are other market participants that can place bids and ask to narrow the spread
+  - If the market orders went directly to the exchange, the spread would narrow but not as much because there is flow from both institutions and retailers

+### Auctions

+Instead of removing PFOF, want to increase the competition of wholesalers.
+SEC wants to run auctions for each retail order so that all institutions will bring all buys and sells to the mid-quote.

+Caveats:

+Micro-Caps will fail at auctions because its retail flow and wholesalers if they still exist, will not want to deal with micro-caps either

+Retail flow is balance and so everyone gets their flow done.
+Institutions will only trade when the stock is trading in their interests, so it's always only one side that gets properly dealt with.